Expensify/App/docs/articles/new-expensify/connections/netsuite/Configure-Netsuite.md

 1. From the Accounting tab of your workspace settings, click on **Export**.
 2. In the right-hand menu, review each of the following export settings:
-    -_Preferred exporter_: Any workspace admin can export reports to NetSuite.
+    - _Preferred exporter_: Any workspace admin can export reports to NetSuite.
 For automatic export, Concierge will export on behalf of the preferred exporter.
 The preferred exporter will also be notified of any expense reports that fail to export to NetSuite due to an error.
-    -_Export date_: You can choose which date to use for the records created in NetSuite.
+    - _Export date_: You can choose which date to use for the records created in NetSuite.
 There are three date options:
-        -_Date of last expense_: This will use the date of the most recent expense on the report.
+        - _Date of last expense_: This will use the date of the most recent expense on the report.
-        -_Submitted date_: The date the employee submitted the report.
+        - _Submitted date_: The date the employee submitted the report.
-        -_Exported date_: The date you export the report to NetSuite.
+        - _Exported date_: The date you export the report to NetSuite.
-    -_Export out-of-pocket expenses as_:
+    - _Export out-of-pocket expenses as_:
-        -_Expense Reports_: Out-of-pocket expenses will be exported as expense reports, which will be posted to the payables account designated in NetSuite.
+        - _Expense Reports_: Out-of-pocket expenses will be exported as expense reports, which will be posted to the payables account designated in NetSuite.
-        -_Vendor Bills_: Out-of-pocket expenses will be exported to NetSuite as vendor bills.
+        - _Vendor Bills_: Out-of-pocket expenses will be exported to NetSuite as vendor bills.
 Each report will be posted as payable to the vendor associated with the employee who submitted the report.
 You can also set an approval level in NetSuite for vendor bills.
-        -_Journal Entries_: Out-of-pocket expenses will be exported to NetSuite as journal entries.
+        - _Journal Entries_: Out-of-pocket expenses will be exported to NetSuite as journal entries.
 All the transactions will be posted to the payable account specified in the workspace.
 You can also set an approval level in NetSuite for the journal entries.
-            By default, journal entry forms do not contain a customer column, so it is not possible to export customers or projects with this export option.
+            - By default, journal entry forms do not contain a customer column, so it is not possible to export customers or projects with this export option.
 Also, the credit line and header-level classifications are pulled from the employee record.
-    -_Export company card expenses as_:
+    - _Export company card expenses as_:
         - _Expense Reports_:To export company card expenses as expense reports, you will need to configure your default corporate cards in NetSuite.
         - _Vendor Bills_: Company card expenses will be posted as a vendor bill payable to the default vendor specified in your workspace Accounting settings.
 You can also set an approval level in NetSuite for the bills.
         - _Journal Entries_: Company Card expenses will be posted to the Journal Entries posting account selected in your workspace Accounting settings.